Regimes in astrophysical lensing: refractive optics, diffractive optics, and the Fresnel scale: Introduction

-It is by employing the mathematical framework of Picard-Lefschetz theory that we are able to make a detailed study of the transition from refractive optics to diffractive optics.
-Not only does Picard-Lefschetz theory allow for an exact evaluation of the Kirchhoff-Fresnel integral at all frequencies that we can quantitatively compare to the various approximations, it also allows for a well-defined separation of the integral into contributions from a discrete set of images at all frequencies, which, in the high-frequency limit, agrees with the geometric images.
-As such, Picard-Lefschetz theory bridges the conceptual gap between the image description of geometric optics and the perturbative description of the diffractive regime.
+It is by employing the mathematical framework of Picard-Lefschetz theory that we are able to make a detailed study of the transition from geometric optics to full, wave optics.
+Not only does Picard-Lefschetz theory allow for a non-perturbative, exact evaluation of the Kirchhoff-Fresnel integral at all frequencies, it is also a conceptually powerful framework for analyzing problems in optics.
+As we discuss in Appendix~\ref{sec:appendixB}, Picard-Lefshcetz theory allows one to make a well-defined separation of the total Kirchhoff-Fresnel integral into contributions from a discrete set of images, which are simply the classical images of geometric optics.
+This separation is well-defined at arbitrary frequencies, even deep into the diffractive / perturbative regime where previously it has been assumed that the notion of an optical ``image" breaks down.
+Indeed, as shown in Appendix~\ref{sec:appendixB}, Picard-Lefschetz theory allows us to track the contributions of each image as one goes from the geometric regime to the perturbative regime, thus allowing us to bridge the conceptual gap between refractive and diffractive optics.
+Thus, in addition to solving a decades old numerical problem, Picard-Lefschetz theory represents a genuine step forward in the theory of optics.
+It is within the context of these newfound insights into the mathematical structure of optics (discussed further in \citet{job_pl, Jow2021} that we put forward our arguments in this paper.